How do you add a block of text to a plot?

 VCS manual.

-doesn't seem to list string
+doesn't seem to list string as an attribute of a

 text-combined object.
 That's unfortunate, since the content of

-the text block is set in string
+the text block is set in string.

 Note that the title's